Apple iPhone 16 Pro Max vs Sony Xperia 1 VI

 Which one is better?

-The Apple iPhone 16 Pro Max is the better buy for most people - its massive 6.9" display and advanced camera features crush the Sony Xperia 1 VI.
+The Apple iPhone 16 Pro Max is the better buy for most people - its 6.9" display crushes the Sony Xperia 1 VI's 6.5" screen.

 Who should buy each?

-Choose the Apple iPhone 16 Pro Max if: you want the largest display available at 6.9", you need the best photography tools with a 48MP camera, or you value a premium design with titanium build.
+Choose the Apple iPhone 16 Pro Max if: you want the largest display at 6.9", shoot high-quality 4K video, or appreciate a premium build quality.

 Conclusion